renanthera/simc-wiki/Newbie-build-instructions.md

 5: Open My Computer, go to the drive that you want to copy all simc files to.
 Right click in the directory section, and “Git Clone.”
 Under URL, paste in the following: https://github.com/simulationcraft/simc.git

 Click OK, and then it will download the entire repository.
-This will take a few minutes.
-As the repo is around 700 MB large.
+This will take a while due to the size of it.

 By default this will clone the repository into C:\simc\